 - If you are installing in a VM or a headless server, you may encounter entropy issues.
 This could be anything from slow service start/restart to complete service failure.
 The fix is to install

 haveged.
 This is an external link for a tutorial on the subject.

-- Since UniFi Controller version 5.6.x the UniFi service does not run as root.
+- Since UniFi Network version 5.6.x the UniFi service does not run as root.
 This means that you cannot bind to privileged ports (<1024).
-The controller will fail to start if you try to use these ports.
+The application will fail to start if you try to use these ports.